Corporate Governance Statement

 The Board undertakes a formal annual performance self-assessment of the Board, the Audit and Risk Committee and the Investment Manager.

-An evaluation of board performance was undertaken during the financial year ended 30 June 2023 with no material changes proposed to the Board processes or individual director contributions.
-A review of board composition considered the resignation of a director during the year.
-Having regard to the size and the nature of its business, the Company has determined that a 3 member board is appropriate at this time to sufficiently enable it to effectively discharge its responsibilities to the Company.
+An evaluation of board performance was undertaken during the financial year ended 30 June 2024 with no material changes proposed to the Board processes or individual director contributions.
+A review of board composition following the resignation of a director during 2023 and having regard to the size and the nature of its business, the Company has determined to appoint an additional director and has commenced an executive search.
+A four (4) member board is appropriate at this time to sufficiently enable it to effectively discharge its responsibilities to the Company.

 The Board annually reviews the performance of the Investment Manager based on total returns to shareholders and with reference to peer LIC performance and benchmark ASX indices.